prabhatKumar65/Basic_Python_Practices/README.md

-# This Repo For Basic Python Practices 🐍
+# This Repository For Basic Python Practices 🐍

 Welcome to **Basic Python Practices**,🥰This repository contains hands-on Python exercises covering fundamental to advanced concepts.
 Whether you're a beginner or an experienced coder, you'll find valuable practice materials here. 💡